Chocavento Tower

 The Chocavento Tower (Edificio Chocavento) is a high-rise office building located in the San Isidro district of Lima, Peru, built in 2001.
-At a height of 107 meters, is the third highest building in Peru, surpassed by the "Centro Civico de Lima" (Civic center of Lima) at 109 meters, the "Westin Libertador Hotel" at 120 meters and the "Banco Continental (BBVA) Building" at 132 meters.
+At a height of 107 meters, is the third highest building in Peru, surpassed by Lima Civic Center at 109 meters, the Westin Libertador Hotel at 120 meters and the Banco Continental (BBVA) Building at 132 meters.
 The Chocavento building has 25 storeys above ground and five below ground.
 Its construction cost US$15.3 million.